apache/tomee/examples/resources-jmx-example/README.md

 * Lazy

 This is a boolean value, which when true, creates a proxy that defers the actual instantiation of the resource until the first time it is looked up from JNDI.
-This can be useful if the resource's classpath until the application is started (see below), or to improve startup time by not fully initializing resources that might not be used.
+This can be useful if the resource requires the application classpath, or to improve startup time by not fully initializing resources that might not be used.

 * UseAppClassLoader